fbpx

 HIPAA or the Health Insurance Portability and Accountability Act is a set of practices that govern the privacy of individual health records.
 You may have heard of data sets that would be covered under HIPAA such as Personally Identifiable Information, Electronic Protected Health Information, or Protected Health Information (PII, ePHI, and PHI).

-How does HIPAA Impact Your Business
+How Does HIPAA Impact Your Business

 Businesses are expected to adhere to some specific rules, categorized as: